myvnc/gatsby-starter-netlify-cms/src/pages/blog/2021-08-08-currency-introduction-usd.md

 The Federal Reserve Bank is responsible for the specific issuance business.
 The US dollar is the base currency in foreign exchange exchanges and the main currency in international payments and foreign exchange transactions.
 It occupies a very important position in the international foreign exchange market.

 2. ***The U.S. dollar is also known as the "green back" <br>*** The earliest paper currency in the United States was approved for issuance by the "Continental Conference" of the coalition regime of 13 colonies, called "Continental Currency."
-In 1863, the Ministry of Finance was authorized to start issuing banknotes, printed on the back in green, which is called "green back" and is still in use today.
+In 1863, the Ministry of Finance was authorized to start issuing banknotes, printed on the back in green, which is called "green back" and is still in use today.<br>

 ### **(2) Description of the US dollar index**